The Priory's Helping Hands

 Priory siblings Gianluca and Giuliana Cecere along with their Nonna, hosted an “espresso and cookies” fundraiser, as part of the fundraising initiatives for the victims of hurricane Irma.
 While Nonna Olympia affectionately prepared and served espresso coffee to parents and teachers, Gianluca and Giuliana distributed cookies that had been lovingly hand-packaged for gift giving by Giuliana herself.
-Donations from the fundraiser will be sent to the Canadian Red Cross to provide assistance to families impacted by this devastating hurricane.
-Thank you Gianluca and Giuliana for igniting a positive change by reaching out to others in need.
+Donations from the fundraiser were given to the Canadian Red Cross to provide assistance to families impacted by this devastating hurricane.
+Thank you Gianluca, Giuliana and the Mattei Family who sponsored the espresso, for igniting a positive change by reaching out to others in need.
+Mr. Pare from the Red Cross (responsable des financement Monteregie) graciously accepted a cheque in the amount of $1,052.37, raised through the generous contributions from the Priory community.
 Our prayers and thoughts are with the victims and their families affected by this tragic event.

 Shoes for Schools